pschatzmann/logic-analyzer/README.md

 Recently, when I started to research the topic of [Logic Analyzers](https://en.wikipedia.org/wiki/Logic_analyzer), I found the incredible [PulseView Project](https://sigrok.org/wiki/PulseView).
 However, I did not want to invest in additional hardware but just use one of my favorite microprocessors (ESP32, Raspberry Pico) as capturing device.

-There are quite a few logic analyzer projects with the same goal:
+There are quite a few logic analyzer projects with a similar goal:

 - https://github.com/gillham/logic_analyzer
 - https://github.com/gamblor21/rp2040-logic-analyzer/